Allegheny Health Network: Health + Wellness Pavilions

 Allegheny Health Network is home to six Health + Wellness Pavilions, one-stop-shop medical malls that provide patients with access to a comprehensive array of retail, preventive, diagnostic and therapeutic health care services, under one roof.
 These large-scale pavilions were designed to provide patients and physicians with a well-organized, uniquely integrated and multi-disciplinary approach to disease management, prevention and wellness.
 The first of these pavilions opened in 2014 in Wexford (Allegheny County).
 Since then, AHN has opened Health + Wellness Pavilions in Peters (Washington County), Bethel Park (Allegheny County), North Fayette Township (Allegheny County), and two in Erie County.

 Under construction

-In mid-2019, AHN announced that it would partner with parent company Highmark Health and the Pittsburgh Riverhounds professional soccer team to build a $16 million, 78-acre sports complex and multi-specialty health clinic on the site of a former railroad yard in Coraopolis.
-When it is completed, the facility will feature 10 synthetic FIFA-regulation soccer and multipurpose fields, making it one of the nation's largest soccer complexes (the sports medicine facility is open as of late 2022, while the outdoor soccer fields are still under construction).
-In 2021, AHN announced the construction of a new skin cancer and melanoma center at West Penn Hospital.
-In 2022, AHN announced a new multi-specialty outpatient facility to be built in Fayette County, Pa., in partnership with CareHub Coworking and Preferred Primary Care Physicians.
+In 2023, AHN announced that it would be building a new medical and research headquarters for its Neuroscience Institute on the AGH campus; in the same year, the network also unveiled its 10-year master plan for AGH.
+In November 2023, AHN announced it would be building a new full-service hospital near Canonsburg, Pa.